siemens/ix/packages/documentation/docs/controls/_forms_field_input_styleguide.md

 - Do use feedback text to inform users about the status of their input
 - Do ensure that the width of the input field is appropriate for the expected content
 - Don’t overcrowd the input field with too many elements
-- Don’t use placeholder text as a substitute for labels
+- Don’t use placeholder as a substitute for labels

 ## Related patterns
 - [Forms field]()
 - [Validation]()